soda92/beijing_fushengji_rewrite/README.md

 On debian, you need to install some dependencies first. see `debian_deps.sh`.

-On linux with fcitx, need to copy some libs for `Linguist` to support Chinese. see `enable-pyside-fcitx.sh`.
+On linux with fcitx, need to copy some libs for `Linguist` translator to support Chinese. see `enable-pyside-fcitx.sh`.